ArnaudBelcour/Workflow_GeneList_Analysis/README.md

 * [SGoF](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2719628/) Carvajal-Rodríguez, Antonio, Jacobo de Uña-Alvarez, and Emilio Rolán-Alvarez.
 “A New Multitest Correction (SGoF) That Increases Its Statistical Power When Increasing the Number of Tests.”
 BMC Bioinformatics 10 (2009): 209.

-# Network Enrichment Analysis
+# Genome enrichment annotation

+This part of the workflow queries some databases to retrieve external information (GO terms, EC numbers, IPR, pathways from KEGG, MetaCyc and Reactome):

-enzyme_to_pathway.R translates Enzyme Commission number (ec) into pathway using KEGGREST, it creates a tsv file (in temporaryFiles directory) containing ec number associated with the pathway name and the pathway ID on KEGG.
+chebi_from_go.py translates GO into ChEBI using GO-plus.owl file. database_mapping_from_gos.pys retrieves IPR, EC numbers, KEGG and MetaCyc pathways with GO terms. eupathdb_pathway_extraction.py translates EC numbers and ChEBI into KEGG and MetaCyc pathways. ghost_koala_pathway_extraction.py extracts KEGG pathways from Ghost Koala results. interpro_pathway_extraction.py retrieves MetaCyc, KEGG and Reactome pathways with IPR. keggrest_pathway_extraction.R translates Enzyme Commission number (ec) into pathway using KEGGREST, it creates a tsv file (in temporaryFiles directory) containing ec number associated with the pathway name and the pathway ID on KEGG. panther_pathway_mapping_uniprot.py retrieves pathways from Uniprot ID. reactome_pathway_extraction.py retrieves Reactome pathway with GO terms, EC numbers, Interpro IDs and ChEBI). sparql_query_reactome_pathway_name.py extracts pathway name and pathway ID of Reactome pathway. uniprot_retrieval_data.py retrieves data (GO terms, IPR and EC numbers) using Ensembl ID from Blast results.

 # Launch the analysis